mebusy/notes/dev_notes/Algorithm_On_Strings.md

  - The running time of ComputePrefixFunction is O(|P|)
  - Now you know how to compute prefix function in linear time
- - But how to nd pattern in text??
+ - But how to find pattern in text??

 ---